 Log files are a journal of system parameters and entries describing everything that takes place on your Mac.
-Any operation that is being performed at any time is noted down in the form of logs, much like a “black box” on an airplane.
+Any operation that is being performed is noted down in the form of logs, much like a “black box” on an airplane.

-For the most part, logs contain crash reports and app errors.
+For the most part, log files contain crash reports and app errors.
 To us, regular users, this information bears no sense because it’s unreadable.
 But when you need to diagnose a problem, log files are an indispensable invention.

 How to delete user log files?